 Benefits of working with me

 - I have been around people who are dying and am well-equipped with the resources needed to cope with difficult and upsetting situations

-- I am a qualified Naturopath and Massage Therapist.
+- I am a qualified Naturopath and Massage Therapist in San Antonio.
 I bring tools with me (like massage and natural remedies) that can help both the patient and their family to adjust to this transitional time

 - End of Life Doulas can advocate on behalf of patients, organizing questions for and attending appointments to help the patient and their family get the information they need from medical professionals and make informed decisions

 - Many people do not want to go into a hospital and would prefer to die peacefully at home.
 End of Life Doulas provide flexible advice and companionship in the home environment (or hospital environment if that is the preference)

 - I am non-judgmental regarding religious beliefs, lifestyles (LGBTQ Friendly!) or family traditions.
 I am open-minded and my aim is to make patients and family members feel comfortable and heard